 - Lace tablecloth

 One way to celebrate your love is by working together to make something new and exciting.
 Since one of the eighth-anniversary traditional gifts is pottery, create something special for your home together.
 Go to a pottery class, sit at the potter's wheel together, and see what you can design.
 Try a jewelry-design class and create bronze pieces you both can wear to commemorate your anniversary.

 Another special treat can be a gardening project working together to planting a clematis vine in your yard.
-Clematis is called the "queen of vines" because they make such a spectacular show when in full bloom.
+Clematis is called the "queen of vines" because it makes such a spectacular show when in full bloom.

 Playing on the "eight" of your anniversary year, you can go out and play eight-ball pool.
 Visit eight special spots around town together or go foodie hopping at eight stops you've been meaning to try.